Synagogue Fact Sheet

 Name of synagogue: SINAGOGA CEREALIȘTILOR (CEREAL MERCHANTS’ SYNAGOGUE)

-Website of Federation of Jewish Communities from Romania www.jewishfed.ro
+Website of FCER (Federation of Jewish Communities in Romania): www.jewishfed.ro

-Street address of Jewish community: 131 SUCEDAVA ST.
+Street address of Jewish community: 11 GH.
+APOSTU St.

 Name of architect(s) – unknown to us

-Other synagogues that this architect built – unknown to us
+Other synagogues that this architect built – N/A

-Is it known who designed the brass candelabras etc? – unknown to us
+Is it known who designed the brass candelabras etc? – N/A

 Is it known who was the artist who painted on the walls? – N/A